-GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefit Other Than Pension Plans.
-The primary objective of this Statement is to improve accounting and financial reporting by state and local governments for postemployment benefits other than pensions (other postemployment benefits (OPEB)).
-It also improves information provided by state and local governmental employers about financial support for OPEB that is provided by other entities.
+GASB Statement No. 84, Fiduciary Activities.
+The objective of this Statement is to improve guidance regarding identification of fiduciary activities for accounting and financial reporting purposes and how those activities should be reported.
+This Statement establishes criteria for identifying fiduciary activities of all state and local governments.
 The Library has not yet determined the impact of this Statement.
-It is required to be adopted with the April 30, 2019 financial statements.
+It is required to be adopted with the April 30, 2020, financial statements.